projectharmonia/bevy_replicon/README.md

 ## Ecosystem

-We have a growing ecosystem of crates that can be integrated with Replicon or built on top of it.
+Depending on your game, you may need additional features.
+We provide an API that allows external crates to integrate with Replicon or to be built on top of it.
-Networking is quite complex, and maintaining everything in a single crate would be a nightmare.
-So we are trying to provide an extensible core and encourage users to build their own abstractions as separate crates.

 > [!WARNING]
 > Ensure that your `bevy_replicon` version is compatible with the used crate according to semantic versioning.